mongodb/specifications/source/retryable-writes/retryable-writes.rst

    .. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling
    .. _Transactions specification: ../transactions/transactions.rst#error-labels

- In all cases, when a driver receives an error with a RetryableWriteError label, it MUST retry the corresponding command.

 Additional terms may be defined in the `Driver Session`_ specification.

 Naming Deviations